kidagine/MoviePlayerApp/README.md

-# Private Movie Collection
+# Movie Player App

-Exam project for the first semester at Business Academy Southwest.
+An exam project for the first semester at Business Academy Southwest.

-Time for the completion: 2 weeks.
+Done in 2 weeks together with @schemabuoi.